 Not all side effects for Copaxone may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to glatiramer: subcutaneous kit, subcutaneous powder for solution, subcutaneous solution

-Along with its needed effects, glatiramer (the active ingredient contained in Copaxone) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by glatiramer (the active ingredient contained in Copaxone).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking glatiramer:More common
+You should check with your doctor immediately if any of these side effects occur when taking glatiramer:More common

 - bleeding, hard lump, hives or welts, itching, pain, redness, or swelling at the place of injection

 - excessive muscle tone

 - fast, irregular, pounding, or racing heartbeat or pulse

 - neck pain

 - swollen, painful, or tender lymph glands in the neck, armpit, or groin